liuganggang/note/README.md

-## my note for learn life
+## My note for learn life

 ```
+Editor: sublime text.

-use Ctrl + Shift + f, Find in Folder.
+1. Using Ctrl + Shift + f, Find in Folder.
-search any keyword, such as "git"
+2. Search any keyword, such as "git".

-find my note very quickly.
+Find my note very quickly.

 ```